devsaeedz/passgen/README.md

 # PassGen

-PassGen is a powerful password generation tool that creates wordlists based on customizable rules to generate comprehensive password lists for security testing.
+PassGen is a powerful password generation tool that creates wordlists based on customizable rules.

 ![PassGen Screenshot](screenshot.png)